 The City is looking to organize collection predominantly for the economic and environmental benefits.
-Ensuring that all residents have adequate waste management services and are paying the same rates for these services is essential to making the system more equitable for residents who historically subsidize those who are able to negotiate lower rates.
+Ensuring that all residents have adequate waste management services and are paying the same rates for these services is essential to making the system more equitable for residents.

-Organized collection helps the City streamline education to residents about proper waste disposal, including curbside recycling, organics recycling, bulky item recycling, and reuse opportunities.
+Organized collection helps the City streamline hauler communication and education to residents about proper waste disposal, including curbside recycling, organics recycling, bulky item recycling, and reuse opportunities.
 This helps the City collectively send less trash to landfills and incinerators, which also contributes to county and state goals regarding waste reduction.